 A written agreement to make an expenditure, such as a media contract, constitutes an expenditure.

-Payments for ads in which a candidate endorses a ballot initiative on an issue with which he or she is closely associated are expenditures in connection with the campaign.
+A campaign may support or oppose ballot initiatives as permissible campaign-related expenses.
+For example, payments for ads in which a candidate endorses a ballot initiative on an issue with which he or she is closely associated are expenditures in connection with the campaign.

 Special rules apply to a federal candidate or officeholder’s fundraising for such organizations.